 A building permit from the Building Inspector shall be required for the erection, construction or alteration of a sign.
-The application for a permit shall be submitted in such form as the Sign Review Board may prescribe and shall include such information as may be required for a complete understanding of the proposed work.
-In reviewing applications which are not required to be referred to the Sign Review Board, the Building Inspector shall apply the same four standards itemized below in a manner consistent with the interpretations and discretions of the Sign Review Board.
+The application for a permit shall be submitted in such a form as he may prescribe and shall include such information as may be required for a complete understanding of the proposed work.
+In reviewing applications the Building Inspector shall apply the five standards itemized below.
+The Building Inspector may, but is not required to, refer any application to the Sign Review Board for its recommendation.

-There is hereby created a Sign Review Board to consist of five residents of the Town appointed by the Board of Selectmen for three year staggered terms.
-In reviewing applications submitted to it, the Sign Review Board shall apply the following standards in each instance, in acting upon applications for waivers or permits, unless otherwise specifically provided:
+There is hereby created a Sign Review Board to consist of five residents of the Town appointed by the Board of Selectmen for three-year staggered terms.
+In reviewing application referred to it for recommendations, the Sign Review Board shall apply the following standards in each instance, as will the Building Inspector:

-- (a) The sign will not cause visual confusion, glare, or offensive lighting in the neighborhood. - (b) The sign will not be a detriment to the surrounding area. - (c) The sign will not significantly alter the character of the zoning district. - (d) The sign will not interfere with traffic safety in the area.
+- (a) The sign will not cause visual confusion, glare, or offensive lighting in the neighborhood. - (b) The sign will not be a detriment to the surrounding area. - (c) The sign will not significantly alter the character of the zoning district. - (d) The sign will not interfere with traffic safety in the area. - (e) The sign will be consistent with the architecture of the building on the lot upon which the sign is to be located and of the surrounding area.